SOMATOTYPE BASED PERSONALITY DESCRIPTIONS

 Orientational + Muscular = WORKING FOR CHANGE.

-Visceral + Orientational = SEARCHING FOR UNITY.
+Visceral + Orientational = SEARCHING FOR GROUP ACCEPTANCE AND COMFORT.

 Orientational + Visceral = EMBRACING OF CHANGE.